 Professor of Violin

-Cyrus Forough has performed in recital, with orchestras, and in chamber music ensembles throughout Europe, Asia, and North and South America, including broadcasts on radio and television.
-His solo performances for international dignitaries have included command performances for Queen Fabiola and Princess Paola of Belgium, the former Shah of Iran, President Anwar Sadat of Egypt, and President Kreiske of Austria.
+Cyrus Forough has performed in recital, with orchestras, and in chamber music ensembles throughout Europe, Asia, and North and South America, including live broadcasts on radio and television.
+His solo performances for international dignitaries have included command performances for Queen Fabiola and Princess Paola of Belgium, the Shah and Queen Farah Pahlavi of Iran, President Anwar Sadat of Egypt and President Kreiske of Austria.
 He also gave a special performance for the birthday celebration of Queen Sirikit of Thailand.
-He has appeared at many summer festivals such as the Weimar Festival in Germany, the Plovdiv Music Festival in Bulgaria, the International Schubert Festival at Indiana University, and the American Sacred Music Festival in Milwaukee invited there by conductor Lukas Foss.
+He has appeared at many summer festivals such as the Weimar Festival in Germany, the Plovdiv Music Festival in Bulgaria, the International Schubert Festival at Indiana University, and the American Sacred Music Festival in Milwaukee invited there by composer and conductor Lukas Foss.

 Mr. Forough performs on the 1718 " Wilmotte" Antonius Stradivarius.